Chinese swimmer Sun, facing lengthy ban, rejects dope test charge

 Montreux (Switzerland) (AFP)

-Chinese swimming star Sun Yang, facing a ban of up to eight years for missing an out-of-competition test, told the Court of Arbitration for Sport on Friday that testers were at fault by failing to identify themselves correctly.
+Chinese swimming star Sun Yang, facing a ban of up to eight years for missing an out-of-competition test, told an appeal court on Friday that dope testers were at fault for failing to identify themselves correctly.

-Attending a one-day CAS public hearing in person in a bid to clear his name, Sun, accused of using a hammer to smash a vial containing his own blood sample, maintained his innocence and said testers were unprofessional and ignored protocol.
+Attending a one-day public hearing of the Court for Arbitration of Sport (CAS), Sun, accused of using a hammer to smash a vial containing his own blood sample, blamed testers for being unprofessional and ignoring protocol.

 "The officials were not even capable of proving their identity.
 How could I allow them to take my sample," said the triple Olympic champion who is a national hero in China.

-"If a policeman came to your house in the middle of the night and says, 'I'm a policeman, but I don't have any identification,' how would you behave?"
-Sun said.

-Sun, winner of 11 world titles, was cleared of wrongdoing in January by FINA, the international swimming federation.
+Sun, winner of 11 world titles, was cleared of missing the unannounced test by FINA, the international swimming federation, in January.

-The body confirmed that he had used a hammer to smash a vial containing his own blood sample during the testing session in September last year but agreed that testers had failed to produce adequate identification or follow correct protocol.
+FINA confirmed that he had used a hammer to smash a vial containing his own blood sample during the testing session in September last year but agreed that testers had failed to produce adequate identification.

+As a result Sun went on to compete in the World Championship in South Korea in July, winning two titles.

-The ruling outraged the World Anti-Doping Agency (WADA) who took the matter to CAS demanding a ban of between two and eight years for Sun, who served a doping suspension in 2014, for missing the out-of-competition test.
+However the World Anti-Doping Agency (WADA) appealed the FINA ruling to CAS and is seeking a ban of between two and eight years for Sun, who served a three-month doping suspension in 2014 for testing positive for the stimulant trimetazidine.

+Sun's lawyer Ian Meakin said the doping control team which visited the swimmer in the Chinese city of Hangzhou in eastern Zhejiang province on September 4 last year did not provide the required letter of authorisation including identities of the doping officials involved.

-During the hearing, representatives of the Swedish firm IDTM that has caried out the doping tests on behalf of FINA since the 1990s, said that the documentation supplied to Sun was standard and had been approved by swimming's world governing body.
+But representatives of the Swedish firm IDTM that has carried out the doping tests on behalf of FINA since the 1990s, testified that the documentation supplied to Sun was standard and had been approved by swimming's world governing body.

 In 2018 alone, the letter of authority had been used to collect 3,200 test samples without complaint.